Very Easy Vegan Mango Salsa Wrap Recipe

 - Mix all of the ingredients in a bowl.

-- Lay a large tortilla on a flat surface and add the optional hand full of your favorite greens onto the center or the tortilla.
-Spoon 1/4 of the salsa over the top of the green and then add your optional cherry tomatoes.
+- Lay a large tortilla on a flat surface and add the optional handful of your favorite greens onto the center or the tortilla.
+Spoon 1/4 of the salsa over the top of the greens, and then add your optional cherry tomatoes.

 - Gently roll the tortilla up.
-You can cut it in half to make it easier to manage if you choose to and devour!
+You can cut it in half to make it easier to manage, if you choose to.
+Then devour!

 Ideas for Additions to the Mango Salsa Wrap